morse-simulator/morse/doc/morse/dev/services_internal.rst

 Manually registering services
 -----------------------------

-While usually not necessary, you may have sometimes to manually register services (i.e. without using decorators).
+While usually unnecessary, it is possible to to manually register services (i.e., without using decorators).

-This first code snippet shows how to register a synchronous service that uses sockets as communication interface:
+This first code snippet shows how to register a synchronous service that uses sockets as the communication interface:

 .. code-block:: python